Best Tablet Cases for Kids

 Belkin Lego Builder Case for iPad mini

 What kid (and what adult, really?) doesn't love Legos?
 Made by Belkin, the Lego Builder Case for the iPad mini (1, 2 or 3) protects the tablet from bumps and bruises.
 Plus, the case has an official blue Lego back plate your child can use to build cool things.
 Choose from yellow, red or green shells.

 For younger kids, animals tend to be a big hit.
-Griffin's KaZoo case for iPad mini or iPad mini with Retina Display transforms a tablet into a giraffe or a panda.
+This Griffin KaZoo case for iPad mini, mini 2 and mini 3 transforms a tablet into an adorable fox.
 The KaZoo case has wide feet so that it can stand up on its own.
 This also gives a slight angle when the device is lying down, so it's easy for your child to draw or interact with on-screen content ergonomically.
 A matching stylus, sold separately, fits neatly into a hole at the bottom of the feet so your child doesn't lose the pen while playing.